Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/aws-sm.md

 {% endif_version -%}

 {% if_version gte:3.8.x -%}
-`vaults.config.sts_endpoint_url` | **AWS STS Endpoint URL** | The custom STS endpoint URL used for IAM assume role in AWS Vault.
-You can specify a complete URL(including the `http/https` scheme).
-Note that this value will override the default STS endpoint URL, which sould be `https://sts.amazonaws.com`, or `https://sts.<region>.amazonaws.com` if `AWS_STS_REGIONAL_ENDPOINTS` is set to `regional`(by default).
-If you are not using private VPC endpoint for STS service, you should not specify this value.
+`vaults.config.sts_endpoint_url` | **AWS STS Endpoint URL** | The custom STS endpoint URL used for the IAM assume role in AWS Vault.
+You can specify a complete URL, including the `http/https` scheme.
+This value will override the default STS endpoint URL, which should be `https://sts.amazonaws.com`, or `https://sts.<region>.amazonaws.com` if `AWS_STS_REGIONAL_ENDPOINTS` is set to `regional`(by default).
+If you are not using a private VPC endpoint for STS service, you should not specify this value.
 {% endif_version -%}

 `vaults.config.ttl` | **TTL** | Time-to-live (in seconds) of a secret from the vault when it's cached.
 The special value of 0 means "no rotation" and it's the default.
 When using non-zero values, it is recommended that they're at least 1 minute.